* Easily reachable from United States and Europe *

 * Laundry service *

-* Stay up to an extra week at affordable nightly rate *
+* Stay extra nights at affordable rate *

 * Mini vans and cars available for exploring the island *